-Semester:1 (A) Compuls sory courses S. No. Paper Code Paper Credits (C) C=L+T +P 1 PHD699101 Research Methodology 4 3L+1T 2 PHD699103 (NUES) MOOCs-I Any course in the domain of Teacher Education (other than at S.N.1, 4-10) at doctoral level from SWAYAM portal offered at www.swayam.gov.in 4(A course of 16 weeks shall be counted as equivalent to 4 credits) 4 3 PHD699105 (NUES) MOOCs-II Any course in the domain of Teacher Education (other than at S.N.1, 4-10) at doctoral level from SWAYAM portal offered at www.swayam.gov.in 4(A course of 16 weeks shall be counted as equivalent to 4 credits) 4 4 CPE-RPE (NUES) Research and Publication Ethics 2 1L+1P (B) Optional courses (Any Two of the following) 5 PHD699107 Philosophical Perspectives in Research 4 3L+1T 6 PHD699109 Sociological Foundations of Educational Research 4 3L+1T 7 PHD699111 Psychological Foundations of Educational Research 4 3L+1T 8 PHD699113 Curriculum Studies Research in Education 4 3L+1T 9 PHD699115 ICT in Educational Research 4 3L+1T 10 PHD699117 Teacher Education, Policy and Research 4 3L+1T to the Examination Division, GGSIP University for transferring the credits, earned by the scholar, in the marksheet.
-A scholar will have to earn at least B+ Grade in the course on SWAYAM portal.
+Semester:1 (A) Compulsory courses S. No. Paper Code Paper Credits (C) C=L+T +P 1 PHD699101 Research Methodology 4 3L+1T 2 PHD699103 (NUES) MOOCs-I Any course in the domain of Teacher Education (other than at S.N.1, 3-9) at doctoral level from SWAYAM portal offered at www.swayam.gov.in 4(A course of 16 weeks shall be counted as equivalent to 4 credits) 4 3 CPE-RPE (NUES) Research and Publication Ethics 2 1L+1P (B) Optional courses (Any Two of the ne following) 4 PHD699105 Philosophical Perspectives in Research 4 3L+1T 5 PHD699107 Sociological Foundations of Educational Research 4 3L+1T 6 PHD699109 Psychological Foundations of Educational Research 4 3L+1T 7 PHD699111 Curriculum Studies Research in Education 4 3L+1T 8 PHD699113 ICT in Educational Research 4 3L+1T 9 PHD699115 Teacher Education, Policy and Research 4 3L+1T

-\Each scholar is required to choose any two optional courses keeping in mind the research domain he/she would be pursuing Ph.D. later.
+^{}Each scholar is required to choose any two optional courses keeping in mind the research domain he/she would be pursuing Ph.D. later.

-\For S.N.
-2 and 3, if a scholar joins SWAYAM portal for any course in the domain of Teacher Education at doctoral level, then he/she would request concerned RAC for approval.
+For S.N.
+2, if a scholar joins SWAYAM portal for any course in the domain of Teacher Education at doctoral level, then he/she would request concerned RAC for approval.
 The RAC will approve the course selected by the scholar and same will be duly forwarded to SRC.
-The approved course along with certificate obtained after course completion shall be forwarded
+The approved coursealong with certificate obtained after course completion shall be forwarded to the Examination Division, GGSIP University for transferring the credits, earned by the scholar, in the marksheet.
+A scholar will have to earn at least B+ Grade in the course on SWAYAM portal.

-\If a scholar fails to complete the course(s) on SWAYAM portal in same semester, then he/she can repeat the same course or opt for new course (after approval through RAC and SRC in each case) in next semester.
+If a scholar fails to complete the course on SWAYAM portal in same semester, then he/she can repeat the same course or opt for new course (after approval through RAC and SRC in each case) in next semester.
 But under such circumstances, he/she cannot opt any course from S.N.
-1 and 4-10.
+1-8.

-\If marks are not awarded by the examining body (SWAYAM), then RAC shall evaluate the scholar in NUES mode and will submit the award list to SRC for approval.
+If marks are not awarded by the examining body (SWAYAM), then RAC shall evaluate the scholar in NUES mode and will submit the award list to SRC for approval.
 The SRC approved award list will be forwarded to the Examination Division, GGSIP University.